 The District will be installing two types of racks: a standard U-shaped rack for the majority of locations, along with the two winning designs from the 2019 bike rack design contest.

-Phase 1 installations will be in locations where there are already existing concrete bases.
+Phase 1 installations in locations with existing concrete bases have now been completed.

 For Phase 2, concrete bases will first need to be installed, which will take additional time to complete.
-We plan to install the Phase 1 racks shortly (summer 2020), especially with the increased use of bicycles in light of the COVID-19 pandemic.
+We are preparing to install Phase 2 racks in August and September 2020.

 If you have any questions or would like more information, please contact John Calimente, Transportation Planner:

 - get a tune-up every spring before your first ride to ensure that your brakes, tires, drive train and other components are road-ready

 - get reflective clothing and front and rear lights to make you more visible to other road users

 - before every ride, check to make sure you inflate your tires, check that your lights are working and that all of your components are road-ready